Center City Campus

 CV/Resume & Required Experiences

-Submit documentation of volunteer or work experience to CASPA and fill out the "Health Related Experience" and “Employment and Volunteer Experience” sections on the CASPA application.
+Jefferson does not have a specific form required to log observation hours.
+Applicants should submit documentation of volunteer or work experience to CASPA and complete the "Health Related Experience" and “Employment and Volunteer Experience” sections on the CASPA application.

 Please be sure to list any community service, research, and leadership experiences within the corresponding tabs in your CASPA application.